bitrat/Server-Health-and-RAID-Check/README.md

 ## TO DO :
 * Addition to Processing script - generate max, min, average, peak of Network and Server Performance data
-* deal with scheduled task password changes (enforced by domain policy) more elegantly (if possible)